Glossary of terms

 Advance Care Directive: A way of recording your decisions about any future medical intervention and treatment by doctors and health workers, in case you are unable to make or communicate your decisions at the time.

-Assets: Things you own such as money, real estate, shares, investments, bank accounts, cars, boats, jewellery, collections such as antiques, stamps etc.
+Assets: Things you own such as money, real estate, shares, investments, bank accounts, cars, boats, jewellery, collections such as antiques or stamps.

 Attorney: A person or organisation you appoint under a Power of Attorney to make financial and legal decisions on your behalf.

-Beneficiaries: People, charities and/or organisations who you decide will receive or benefit from your estate when you pass away.
+Beneficiaries: People, charities and organisations who you decide will receive or benefit from your estate when you pass away.

 Capacity: A person's ability to understand facts about their choices, weigh up the consequences (the risks and benefits) of making choices, and communicate consistent choices.